MichalZalecki/bwdm7-angularjs-demo/README.md

 in app directory.
 You need have Node.js and Bower installed already.

 ###Run tasks and tests
-To run tasks and tests (you need have installed Grunt and Karma) run
+To run tasks and tests (you need have installed Grunt and Karma) run:

 ```sh
 npm start